Quantum Temporal Fusion Transformer: Classical Temporal Fusion Transformer

-In time series data, important events such as anomalies or cyclical patterns are best understood in the context of surrounding values.
-Locality enhancement refers to the extraction of local patterns using the same filter uniformly across all times.
-The following describes the process of locality enhancement for input time series data using a sequence-to-sequence layer.
+In time series data, points such as anomalies, change-points, or cycles are detected by comparing values against their local context.
+Incorporating features that extract local patterns, instead of just individual points, can enhance the performance of attention-based models.
+For instance, one method applies a single convolution layer to extract local patterns.
+This approach, however, would not perform well if there are variable amounts of past and future input data.
+The following describes the process of locality enhancement for input time series data using a sequence-to-sequence layer to handle these differences.

 For outputs $\bm{\tilde\xi}_{t-k:t}$ from variable selection network, corresponding to past inputs, are passed through an LSTM~\cite{hochreiter1997long} encoder, while the outputs $\bm {\tilde\xi}_{t+1:t+\tau_{\max}}$ from variable selection network, corresponding feature inputs, are passed through LSTM decoder.
-The cell state and hidden state of the first LSTM in the layer are initialized using the context vectors $\bm c_c$ and $\bm c_e$ respectively, which are obtained from static covariate encoders.
+The cell state and hidden state of the first LSTM in the layer are initialized using the context vectors $\bm c_c$ and $\bm c_e$, respectively, which are obtained from static covariate encoders.
 The outputs form this layer are denoted as $\bm \phi(t, -k), \ldots, \bm \phi(t, \tau_{\max})$.
-The final outputs of this layer are derived using Gated Linear Units (GLUs), applied through a residual connection followed by layer normalization
+The final outputs of this layer are derived using Gated Linear Units (GLUs), applied through a residual connection, followed by layer normalization